Skip to main content

 High Lp(a) is a genetic risk factor for heart disease

-High Lp(a) is inherited, which means it is passed down from your parents and is determined by your DNA.
+High Lp(a) is mostly inherited, which means it is passed down from your parents and is determined by your DNA.
 Since it’s a genetic risk factor, high Lp(a) can affect anyone—even the healthiest among us.

 The best way to know if you're at risk is by getting screened with a simple blood test.